 Welcome to our school curriculum area!
-This is currently work in progress and will develop over the year.
+This is currently work in progress and has been developing over the year.

-Please keep an eye on this area of the school website, including the links on the left.
+Please keep an eye on this area of the school website, including the drop down links to each year group.
 We will publish our school curriculum here giving details of our new 'project' based approach, along with what the children will be learning in each subject over the year and term by term.

 What's in the News?